Use OKRs to Measure Success

 Once every department has filled out their Objectives and Key Results, go back to the Sheetgo Web Application to update the consolidate connection between each of these department spreadsheets and the master spreadsheet “Company OKRs“.
 This will bring all the information and progress per department inside the master spreadsheet where the overall team performance can be monitored on a dashboard.
 Take a look at the Actual Progress, or compare the Average vs Desired Progress per department.

-You’ve successfully set up your Company OKRs Template.
+You’ve successfully set up your OKR template in Google Sheets.
 If you want to add more departments to your template, simply copy one of the department spreadsheets, make sure to store them in the same Drive folder, and enjoy using your automated Company OKRs monitoring template.